paulc4/mvc-exceptions/blog.md

 What if you are already using <code>SimpleMappingExceptionResolver</code> to setup a default error view?
 Simple, make sure the <code>defaultErrorView</code> maps to _/error_ to match the default path expected by Spring Boot.
-In the demo application `http://localhost/error` (when running as a Java application) or `http://localhost/mvc-exceptions/error` (when running as a WAR).
+In the demo application this corresponds to `http://localhost/error` (when running as a Java application) or `http://localhost/mvc-exceptions/error` (when running as a WAR).
 Make sure you are using Spring Boot version <code>0.5.0.BUILD-SNAPSHOT</code> or later.
 This does _not_ work with milestone
 <code>0.5.0.M5</code> or earlier).
 You can disable Spring boot's error page by setting the property
-`error.whitelabel.enabled`.
+`error.whitelabel.enabled` to `false`.
 There are examples of setting Spring Boot properties in the constructor of
 <a href="http://github.com/paulc4/mvc-exceptions/blob/master/src/main/java/demo1/main/Main.java">Main</a>

 Note that in the demo the defaultErrorView property of the <code>SimpleMappingExceptionResolver</code> is